victorbrodsky/order-lab/README.md

 7. Log into the application with the user name "Administrator" and the password "1234567890" at http://IPADDRESS/order/directory/ (make sure to select "Local User" above the user name field first).
 You should see the http://IPADDRESS/order/directory/settings/initial-configuration page asking you to supply the initial variables for your instance.
 If you choose to use Gmail's SMTP server to enable the site to send email notifications, make sure to [enable 2-step-verification, generate an 'app password', and disable 2-step-verification](https://support.google.com/mail/answer/185833?hl=en) to get the "[app password](https://support.google.com/accounts/answer/185833?hl=en)" and enter it on the Site Settings page.
 You can test your email settings later by visiting http://IPADDRESS/order/directory/send-a-test-email/ and sending a test email message.
 Upon submission of this initial configuration form, visit http://IPADDRESS/order/directory/admin/update-system-cache-assets/ to enable the site footer to reflect the values you supplied.
 Make sure to change the default password for the Administrator account either on this initial configuration page or by visiting the account's profile page http://IPADDRESS/order/directory/user/2 and clicking 'Edit'.
 Set the server's "Environment" variable's value to "live", "dev" or "test" in Admin->Site Settings->Platform Settings http://IPADDRESS/order/directory/settings/.

 8. Populate the database tables with default values by logging into the Employee Directory site (http://IPADDRESS/order/directory/) as the Administrator, selecting "Admin" > 'Site Settings' in the top navigation bar, and arriving at (http://IPADDRESS/order/directory/settings/).
-Near the bottom of the page under the 'Miscellaneous' heading, click each link in the order listed, and confirm the action in each resulting window, then wait for each function to finish:
+Near the bottom of the page under the 'Miscellaneous' heading, in the "Main Lists" section, click each link in the order listed, and confirm the action in each resulting window, then wait for each function to finish:

     1) Populate Country and City Lists (http://IPADDRESS/order/directory/admin/populate-country-city-list-with-default-values)
     2) Populate All Lists With Default Values (Part A) (http://IPADDRESS/order/directory/admin/populate-all-lists-with-default-values)
     3) Populate All Lists With Default Values (Part B) (http://IPADDRESS/order/scan/admin/populate-all-lists-with-default-values)
     4c) Import Antibodies for the Postgres database (http://IPADDRESS/order/translational-research/generate-antibody-list/ihc_antibody_postgresql.sql)
-    5a) Pre-generate form node tree fields for Call Log Book (http://IPADDRESS/order/directory/admin/list/generate-form-node-tree/)
+    5) Pre-generate form node tree fields for Call Log Book (http://IPADDRESS/order/directory/admin/list/generate-form-node-tree/)
-	5b) Pre-generate form node tree fields for Dermatopathology Critical Result Notification (https://view.med.cornell.edu/directory/admin/list/generate-dermatopathology-form-node-tree/)
+    6) Pre-generate form node tree fields for Dermatopathology Critical Result Notification (https://IPADDRESS/directory/admin/list/generate-dermatopathology-form-node-tree/)
-    6) Pre-generate empty custom lists (http://IPADDRESS/order/directory/admin/list/generate-empty-lists/)
+    7) Pre-generate a new Fellowship Type if it does not exist (https://IPADDRESS/fellowship-applications/create-default-fellowship-type)
+    8) Pre-generate a new Business/Vacation group if it does not exist (https://IPADDRESS/vacation-request/generate-default-group)
-	7) Pre-generate cron jobs (Email, Fellowship Import, Unpaid Invoices) (https://IPADDRESS/directory/admin/list/generate-cron-jobs/)
+    9) Pre-generate cron jobs (Email, Fellowship Import, Unpaid Invoices) (https://IPADDRESS/directory/admin/list/generate-cron-jobs/)
-	8) Pre-generate status cron job (check for Maintenance) (https://IPADDRESS/directory/admin/list/generate-cron-jobs/status)
+    10) Pre-generate status cron job (check for Maintenance) (https://IPADDRESS/directory/admin/list/generate-cron-jobs/status)
+    11) 11) Pre-initialize dashboard charts (assign roles, topics, types) (https://IPADDRESS/directory/admin/list/init-dashboard-charts)

 9. Select the sites you would like to be accessible on the homepage besides the "Employee Directory" by visiting https://IPADDRESS/order/directory/admin/list-manager/id/2 , clicking the "Action" button to the right of the desired site name, and clicking "Edit", then putting a checkmark in the "Show Link On Home Page" and "Show Link in Navbar" fields, and clicking the "Update" button.